Q. What should I (or my family) wear to my shoot with you?

 Q. How much retouching will you do to my photo?

-A. I always try to make people look the best they can.
+A. I always try to make people look their best.
 This means I will do minimal retouching to reduce lines, stray hairs, blemishes etc. I will also remove food from your teeth or pet hair from your clothes.
 What I won’t do is change your physical features.
 Please don’t ask me to “elongate your neck” or “make your eyes big like Disney.”
 I think the beauty industry has done enough to mess with our self-esteem, and I don’t want to partake in furthering misconceptions about beauty.
 Every single one of you is LOVELY.
 Let’s celebrate that.

 Q. What is your workflow?
 How do you edit your images?